JRC1995/DemonRangerOptimizer/README.md

         loss.backward()
         optimizer.step(IA_activate=IA_activate)

-    # automatically enable IA near the end of training (when metric of your choice not improving for a while)
+    # automatically enable IA (Iterate Averaging) near the end of training (when metric of your choice not improving for a while)
     if (IA_patience running low) and IA_activate is False:
         IA_activate = True